aneto0/MARTe2/Docs/User/source/core/messages/messages.rst

 Messages also provide a generic interface between MARTe components and any components and protocols that live outside a MARTe application.
 This allows, for instance, to replace an external component without changing the internal message protocol.

-This interface is tipically used for non real-time activities, such as configuration and state management.
+This interface is typically used for non real-time activities, such as configuration and state management.
 In particular, messages are the main technology behind the :doc:`StateMachine </core/statemachine/statemachine>`

 .. image:: Messages-0.png